MikeBusuttil/kaggle/README.md

 ## ML questions

+- How can I fit/de-skew with unbounded Johnson distribution (ie. https://www.kaggle.com/code/jesucristo/1-house-prices-solution-top-1)
+  - when close to the lower bound it predicts NaN for price
 - How might I empirically answer these questions since cross-validated error differs by ~20%
   - ie. how does removing GarageYrBlt perform relative to removing Age vs keeping both
   - 1 option would be to try every possible cross-validation slicing but that would factorial runtime and surely infeasible